-06-16-1951 – 03-02-1991 Louis Gradon Sullivan – Born in Milwaukee, Wisconsin.
-Transgender pioneer.
-American author and activist known for his work on behalf of trans men.
+06-16-1951 – 03-02-1991 Louis Graydon Sullivan – Born in Milwaukee, Wisconsin.
+Transgender pioneer, author, and activist is known for his work on behalf of trans men.
 He was born Sheila Jean Sullivan.
-He founded FTM International, one of the first transgender organizations, along with SHAFT in the UK and Rupert Raj’s Metamorphosis in Toronto, and is largely responsible for the modern acknowledgement that sexual orientation and gender identity are totally different concepts.
+He founded FTM International, one of the first transgender organizations, along with SHAFT in the UK, and Rupert Raj’s Metamorphosis in Toronto, and is largely responsible for the modern acknowledgment that sexual orientation and gender identity are totally different concepts.
+Sullivan lived as a gay man.
 On March 2, 1991, Sullivan died of AIDS-related illness.
 He was the first trans man to die of AIDS.

 06-16-1955 – 11-27-1995 Reverend Simon Bailey – Born in Halifax, West Yorkshire, England.
 He was an Anglican priest.
 He was inducted as Rector of St. Leonard’s parish church, Dinnington in South Yorkshire in December 1985.
-Bailey was a gay and contracted HIV from a sexual partner.
-For several years he worked in the parish with out obvious symptoms, but he became too unwell to conceal his condition and he informed the diocesan authorities and gradually introduced the news to his own parishioners.
+Bailey was gay and contracted HIV from a sexual partner.
+For several years he worked in the parish without obvious symptoms, but he became too sick to conceal his condition and he informed the diocesan authorities and gradually introduced the news to his own parishioners.
 Though not the only Anglican priest at that time to be HIV-positive, and eventually to develop AIDS, he was the first to stay in parish ministry, continuing to celebrate the Eucharist until only a few weeks before his death.
-One of the most remarkable things of his time at Dinnington was the love and care that he received from his parishioners.
+His parishioners loved and cared for him during his illness.